mercyXp/mercyXp/README.md

 ---
 ---
 # 👋 Hello World!
-I'm Mercy Munzenzi
+I'm Mercy
+---
 I have been turning coffee into code since 2022.
 I don't create bugs - I write unexpected feature experiments.

-**Current Status:**
-🌱 Growing my skills one commit at a time
-💬 Ask me about my latest "it worked on my machine" story

-When I'm not battling semicolons or chasing missing brackets, you'll find me:
-- Reading tech blogs instead of bedtime stories
-- Having passionate arguments with my IDE
-- Writing code that sometimes even runs, or simply
-- Watching movies(not Nigerian/kdrama lol)

-P.S.
-I pronounce "Git" correctly (it's not "JIT"!)
 ---
 ## **👨‍💻 More About Me**
 I'm an  **Aspiring Full Stack Developer** with a strong passion for **cloud computing, automation, and AI-driven solutions**.
 I specialize in building **high-performance web and mobile applications** while continuously expanding my expertise in **DevOps**.